Attention on Deck – All Shipmates, Families and Friends

 Our search for your fellow shipmates continues, so if there is someone you have thought of, we will try and find them.
 Please let Karen Barrie or Chris Waugh know and the search will begin.
 Please remember to bring your photos, USS NOA letters, and cruise books to share so everyone can continues to enjoy those memories.

-The USS NOA Reunions is successful by your continue participation and we look forward to seeing you and your families this April in Bensalem, Pennsylvania.
+The USS NOA Reunions is successful by your continue participation and we look forward to seeing you and your families in Jacksonville – Mayport, Florida.

 –Robert L. Barrie